Life and Work

 Sleep on ice at the Hôtel de Glace

-The unforgettable Hôtel de Glace in Quebec City, Canada is made of ice and offers fantasy one-night stays from December through March.
+The unforgettable Hôtel de Glace in Quebec City is made of ice and offers fantasy one-night stays from December through March.
 Sign up and you get a sleeping bag-topped bed and a back-up room at a nearby hotel for when you want to warm up.
 They even have packages that include ice cider cocktails and dogsledding.
+These Instapot dinners are the perfect way to eat clean and stay warm this winter.

 Celebrate maple at the Au Pied De Cochon Sugar Shack

-Come to this restaurant in St. Benoit de Mirabel, Canada from mid-February until the beginning of May, which is sugar season, for a multi-course dinner celebrating maple sugar in a farmhouse that’s usually surrounded by snow until the spring thaw.
+Come to this restaurant in St. Benoit de Mirabel, Quebec from mid-February until the beginning of May, which is sugar season, for a multi-course dinner celebrating maple sugar in a farmhouse that’s usually surrounded by snow until the spring thaw.
 The dishes change, but desserts often include maple cotton candy, maple rimmed coffee and maple taffy you roll in a plate of snow.
 Want to make a full weekend of it?
 The restaurant even has its own five-bedroom cabin you can rent.
+Check out these 25 reasons why cutting back on sugar can actually benefit your health.

 Hit the hills at Lake Placid Lodge